Windtree Therapeutics Reports Fourth Quarter and Year-End 2022 Financial Results and Provides Key Business Updates

-/EIN News/ -- WARRINGTON, Pa., April 03, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. (NasdaqCM: WINT), a biotechnology company focused on advancing multiple late-stage interventions for cardiovascular disorders, today reported financial results for the fourth quarter and fiscal year ended December 31, 2022 and provided key business updates.
+WARRINGTON, Pa., April 03, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. WINT, a biotechnology company focused on advancing multiple late-stage interventions for cardiovascular disorders, today reported financial results for the fourth quarter and fiscal year ended December 31, 2022 and provided key business updates.

 "We continued to advance our cardiovascular platform during the fourth quarter of 2022 and early 2023 with study start up preparations for the istaroxime SEISMiC extension study in early cardiogenic shock, new patent issuances for istaroxime, new publications, and data presentations at scientific conferences," said Craig Fraser, President and Chief Executive Officer of Windtree.
 "We believe all these activities reflect the quality of the science, data, and opportunity with istaroxime and our next generation SERCA2a activators.
 We look forward to executing the extension study and planning for a potential Phase 3 study.
 Additionally, we have significantly reduced our company expenses and cash burn to create a leaner, capital-efficient organization while supporting our development programs.
 We remain focused on addressing our capital needs by exploring options for financing, as well as actively engaging in business development activities, including both licensing and strategic."